 Moreover, smartphones have touch screens which make it way easier and faster to search for information.
 A major advantage for users while using smartphones is the cellular network.

 Some include sending and receiving emails, taking pictures using a built-in camera, syncing with other devices, and browsing the net.
-These devices are not only useful for businessmen but the general public as well.
+These devices are useful not only for businessmen but for the general public as well.

 Main Differences Between PDA and Smartphone